rogeriomoura/dnd-grimoire/memory-bank/activeContext.md

    - Users need immediate feedback when adding spells to their grimoire
    - Search functionality is critical for navigating the large spell list
-   - Print layout requires special attention to be useful at the gaming table
+   - PDF export layout requires special attention to be useful at the gaming table

 3. **Technical Insights**